 To each of us, family is everything.
 When we purchased the Stags Leap property, almost 18 years ago, Brenda and I knew that we had found a place for our clan to stay connected through the generations.

 The love of our family is at the center of our lives.
-With great pride, our family winery is an expression of this legacy through the wines created in the heart of the Napa Valley.
-Tom can often be found riding a tractor through the vineyards, playing fetch with our Cab Lab Beau or sipping a glass of Cab on the patio may be a likely placeto find Tom.
-Brenda can be found snapping pictures amongst the grapes or accessorizing the tasting room with new found treasures.
+Our family winery is an expression of this legacy, through the wines created with great pride in the heart of the Napa Valley.
+Tom can often be found riding a tractor through the vineyards, playing fetch with our Cab Lab, Beau, or sipping a glass of Cabernet on the patio, while Brenda is frequently spotted snapping pictures amongst the grapes or accessorizing the tasting room with new-found treasures.

-Kevin is a regular visitor at the winery where he loves visiting the tasting room staff including his brother Michael.
-He continues helping out the family business with the management of the winery’s website and all social media sites.
+Kevin is a regular visitor at the winery where he loves visiting the staff, especially his brother Michael.
+He continues to help the family business with the management of the winery’s website and all social media sites.

 Michael also attended Loyola Marymount University where he attained a degree in Political Science.
-Following his graduation in 2012, he moved to Napa and became Baldacci’s Director of Operations.
+Following his graduation in 2012, he moved to Napa to become the Winery President.
 Michael’s passion for wine and the family business is unparalleled and he is directly involved in the winemaking and viticulture operations, on a daily basis.

-With an undergraduate degree in Civil Engineering from Santa Clara University, Tommy is currently continuing his pursuit of higher education while completing a masters of finance degree also as a Santa Clara Bronco.
+Having obtained an undergraduate degree in Civil Engineering and a MBA from Santa Clara University , Tommy currently lives in San Francisco and works in the finance industry.
 When his hectic schedule allows, he brings a passion for hard work along with a creative flair to the winery.
 Tommy loves new ideas and concepts.
-Our family relies on him to push the boundaries bringing even more enjoyable experiences to our winery guests.
+Our family relies on him to push the boundaries to bring even more enjoyable experiences to our winery guests.

-An avid football and “Horned Frog” fan, Matthew is currently attending Texas Christian University with a Communications degree.
+An avid football and “Horned Frog” fan, Matthew has just graduated from Texas Christian University with a Communications degree.
 Matthew will be contributing to our social media sites while he seeks full time employment.
 His other interests include music and anything related to sports.
-When home in California, Matthew is a regular visitor to the winery… bringing his southern hospitality and charm certain to make all guests feel welcome.
+Matthew will be a regular visitor to the winery… bringing his southern hospitality and charm certain to make all guests feel welcome.